JamesPantry/jsut-need-a-readme/README.md

 - Nginx installed and configured to serve static files on port **80**.
 - Web root set to `/srv/www`.
 - Created `/srv/www/student/index.txt` containing the required student number: `664398`.
+- The file is accessible via:

-- Accessible at: `http://stu-664398-vm1.net.dcs.hull.ac.uk/student/` with `text/plain` MIME type.
+  `http://stu-664398-vm1.net.dcs.hull.ac.uk/student/` with MIME type `text/plain`.
-- The default site is served for both:
+- The default static site is served for:
-  - The VM IP address
+  - The VM’s IP address
   - `stu-664398-vm1.net.dcs.hull.ac.uk`

 ---

 ## Docker Application and Reverse Proxy

-- The SDI application from `sbrl/SDI-Docker` was built into the image **sdi-app**.
+- Built the SDI application from `sbrl/SDI-Docker` into the image **sdi-app**.
-- A container named **sdi-app** runs the service on port **3000** internally.
+- A container named **sdi-app** runs internally on port **3000**.
-- Restart policy set to `unless-stopped` to ensure automatic start on boot.
+- Restart policy set to `unless-stopped` so the service starts automatically on boot.
 - Nginx reverse proxy configuration:
-  - **Static site** for VM IP and `stu-664398-vm1.net.dcs.hull.ac.uk`
+  - **Static site** served for the VM IP and main domain.
   - **Docker application** served via `docker.stu-664398-vm1.net.dcs.hull.ac.uk` and proxied to `http://172.20.0.10:3000`.

 ---